 Ceviche is often an elusive dish that diners enjoy but would never deign to attempt to cook themselves, despite it being incredibly easy to make.
 All you need is the best in fresh and tasty ingredients.
 Here you have an elegant twist on the traditional fish recipe, using duck as well as salmon, to add some meaty warmth, along with some oriental flavours to bring out the salmon.
-Imagine serving this in shot glasses at your next cocktail party with a side of crunchy, salty crackers.
-You’ll enchant your guests and cook up a tropical storm.

 2 medium duck breasts

 5 tablespoons soft brown sugar